Pack150/Pack150.github.io/join.md

 ## Step 2: [Pay Pack Dues](https://pack-150-registration-2021-22.cheddarup.com)
 Pack Dues ($160) cover registration fees for 2022, along with covering basic needs of Pack 150.
 Click on the above link, then add _Cub Scout Registration_ to your cart.
 Answer the questions, check out, and you're all paid up!

+## Step 3: Have fun!
+Now you can join in the fun of Cub Scouts!

 ## Questions?
 If you have any questions, do not hesitate to [reach out to our Cubmaster](mailto:Cubmaster@Pack150.org?subject=Questions%20about%20joining%Pack%20150).